-Prerequisite: Minimum ACT Math score of 21 or appropriate mathematics placement score.
-An alternative to this is that the student should successfully pass with a C or higher (S if taken pass/fail) MTH 100, Intermediate College Algebra.
+Prerequisite: Appropriate mathematics placement score.
+An alternative to this is that the student should successfully pass with a C or higher in MTH 100, Intermediate College Algebra.
 This course is intended to give an overview of topics in finite mathematics together with their application, and is taken primarily by students who are not majoring in science, engineering, commerce, or mathematics (i.e., students who are not required to take Calculus).
 This course will draw on and significantly enhance the student's arithmetic and algebraic skills.
 This course includes sets, counting, permutations, combinations, basic probability (including Baye's Theorem), and introduction to statistics (including work with Binomial Distributions and Normal Distributions), matrices and their applications to Markov chains and decision theory.
 Additional topics may include symbolic logic, linear models, linear programming, the simplex method and applications.
 Code A